Please be informed HealthConnexion has moved to #11-08

 • Weight loss

-• Swelling or lump over the affected part of the bone or soft tissue
+• Unexplained swelling or lump over the affected part of the bone or soft tissue

 How is Bone Cancer diagnosed?